ROVI-org/auto-soh/docs/estimators/index.rst

     state_0, asoh, result = scipy.estimate()

-The (``state_0``) is an estimate for the starting transient state, (``asoh``) is an estimate for the state of health during the entire extent of the battery data, and ``result`` is a diagnostic measure specific to the Estimator.
+The ``state_0`` is an estimate for the starting transient state, ``asoh`` is an estimate for the state of health during the entire extent of the battery data, and ``result`` is a diagnostic measure specific to the Estimator.

 Online Estimators
 -----------------

+.. :: Perhaps it would be good to provide another version of this figure that would illustrate how to accommodate additional filters. -noah

 .. image:: ../_static/explain-filter.svg
-    :alt: Estimators receive data from a battery dataset then pass inputs and outputs to Filters, which rely on Models to estimate state changes and measurements
+    :alt: Online estimators receive data from a battery dataset then pass inputs and outputs to Filters, which rely on Models to estimate state changes and measurements
     :align: center
     :width: 75 %